Christian1984/vfrmap-for-vr/fskneeboard-server/README.md

 # FSKneeboard Server

-The simconnect package [fskneeboard-server/simconnect](simconnect/) connects to MSFS 2020 using Go.
+The FSKneeboard server connects to MSFS 2020 via the simconnect package [fskneeboard-server/simconnect](simconnect/) using Go.

 ## How to Build